admin-shell-io/aas-specs/CONTRIBUTING.md

 ## Pre-Merge Checks

-We use the sample programs from [schema-validation] repository to validate the schemas against the example data.
+We use the sample programs from [schema-validation] repository to validate the schemas against the [JSON], [XML] and [RDF] examples in the aas-spec repository.

+Every pull request automaticaly runs the schema-validation with every update.

+The schema-validation must be successfully completed with `All checks have passed` before proceeding with the approval process.

 [schema-validation]: https://github.com/admin-shell-io/schema-validation
+[JSON]: /schemas/json/examples
+[XML]: /schemas/xml/examples
+[RDF]: /schemas/rdf/examples

+It is posible to check the schema-validation before creating the pull request.

-To install the schema-validation, invoke:
+First you need to install the schema-validation, invoke:

 ```
 schemas\InstallSchemaValidation.ps1
 ```

-To validate the example data against the schemas, call:
+Afterwards you run the script to validate the example data against the schemas by calling:

 ```
 schemas\Validate.ps1
 ```

-The schema-validation must be successfully completed before proceeding with the approval process.

 ## Approval Process
 All changes must be reviewed and approved.